Pauliina Feodoroff: Biography

 Feodoroff's advocacy in uploading traditional Skolt Sámi society and culture includes issues regarding land and water rights.
 She has served as the Chair of the Sámi Council for a two-year period during 2007–2008.

+In 2020, Feodoroff was one of several Sámi artists selected by The Office of Contemporary Art Norway to exhibit at the Nordic Pavilion, recast as the Sámi Pavilion, for the 2022 Venice Biennale.
+Feodoroff showed a 90-minute performance in three acts, Matriarchy.
+The project explores colonialism from a Sámi perspective.
+It also displays Såmi landscapes as portraits and simultaneously reclaims Sámi land by working with a nonprofit organisation, the Snowchange Cooperative, that aims to shield northern Finnish land from further deforestation.

 Awards

 In 2012, Feodoroff won the Theatre Academy's Alumnus/Alumna award for artists, pedagogues, or other professionals for their outstanding achievement in theatre together with Milja Sarkola.
 In 2016, she received the Paul K. Feyerabend Award-- a World of Solidarity is Possible.

 Since 2017, Feodoroff has been nominated for the Europe Prize Theatrical Realities of the Europe Theatre Prize.